Kimiko Kasai: Biography

-Kimiko's first album as a solo artist was entitled Just Friends in 1970.
-In the following year, Kimiko sang the advertising jingle of "Cup Noodles," a brand of the world's first instant cup noodle ramen.
+Kasai's debut album as a solo artist was entitled Just Friends in 1970.
+In the following year, Kasai sang the advertising jingle of "Cup Noodles," a brand of the world's first instant cup noodle ramen.
 In June 1972, she signed on an exclusive contract with CBS/Sony, and recorded Satin Doll with support of Gil Evans during Evans' first visitation to Japan.

 Later she recorded many albums in collaboration with musicians in the jazz field, such as Teo Macero, Lee Konitz, Stan Getz, Paulinho Da Costa, Billy Higgins, Cedar Walton and Herbie Hancock.

 In the 1980s, Kimiko stopped performing and later moved into the jewelry design business.

+Kasai married American musician Richard Rudolph in 1990 and through her marriage is the stepmother of actress and comedian Maya Rudolph.